 Born and raised in San Antonio, Rigoberto Luna is an artist & designer, and independent curator, most notably for the City’s World Heritage Office and Department for Culture & Creative Development.
 Luna is currently working as a consultant/curatorial assistant for Big Medium, Austin’s 2021 Texas Biennial, and as the NEH art handler for the San Antonio Museum of Art.

-In a commitment and as a duty to our artists of San Antonio and the surrounding area, 100% commission of sales and all additional proceeds support the gallery’s upkeep, exhibitions, and programming.
+In a commitment and as a duty to our artists, 100% commission of sales and all additional proceeds support the gallery’s upkeep, exhibitions, and programming.

 Awards and Recognitions